Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UNLV and its opponents have combined to score more than 49.5 points in four of 10 games this season.
+- UNLV has combined with its opponents to score more than 49.5 points in four of 10 games this season.

+- The two teams combine to average 50.9 points per game, 1.4 more than the total in this contest.

-- Friday's total is 1.4 points lower than the two team's combined 50.9 points per game average.
+- This contest's over/under is 1.5 points lower than the 51 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 51 points per game, 1.5 more than this contest's over/under.

-- The Falcons and their opponents score an average of 46.8 points per game, 2.7 fewer than Friday's total.

 Air Force Stats and Trends

-- Air Force has seven wins against the spread in 11 games this season.

-- Air Force's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Air Force's games this year have gone over the point total four times in 10 opportunities (40%).

-- The Falcons average 29.5 points per game, comparable to the 31.5 per contest the Rebels give up.
+- This year, the Falcons average just two fewer points per game (29.5) than the Rebels give up (31.5).

-- When Air Force scores more than 31.5 points, it is 3-1 against the spread and 4-1 overall.
+- Air Force is 3-1 against the spread and 4-1 overall in games when it scores more than 31.5 points.

-- In games that Air Force piles up over 400.2 yards, the team is 4-2 against the spread and 5-2 overall.
+- In games that Air Force totals more than 400.2 yards, the team is 4-2 against the spread and 5-2 overall.

-- The Falcons have turned the ball over 10 times this season, six fewer than the Rebels have forced (16).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.